 - Which datasource (e.g. Docker registry, npm registry, etc) to use to look up new versions

-The end result is that Renovate can keep dependencies in custom file formats up-to-date as long as the dependency datasource is already known to Renovate.
+The end result is that Renovate can keep dependencies in custom file formats up-to-date as long as the dependency datasource is known to Renovate.

 Renovate is increasingly used for purposes which are traditionally described as DevOps instead of Developer.

 DevOps / Infrastructure as Code updates¶

-An example of tag-based updating would be
+An example of tag-based updating are

 node images from Docker Hub.

-While humans could be reasonably expected to check and update versions like
+You can check and update versions like

 Internal package updates¶

 - Update downstream links as soon as possible, and